j42xiong/Boids/README.md

 - Boids avoid the cursor (predator)
 - Barriers can be added by pressing Space

-Inspired by Craig Reynolds' [paper](https://www.red3d.com/cwr/boids/) of the same name.
+Inspired by Craig Reynolds' [boids algorithm](https://www.red3d.com/cwr/boids/).